Morita theory and singularity categories: Completions

 Accordingly, if $q\colon S\lra R$ is normalization of a ring spectrum $R$ then

 \end{cor}

-\begin{proof} Let us choose $T\lra S$ a complete $c$-regular normalization, and recall that by definition (see \ref{subsec:cregsmall}) $T_*$ is noetherian.
+\begin{proof} Let us choose $T\lra S$ a complete coefficient-regular normalization as in the statement, and recall that by definition (see \ref{subsec:cregsmall}) $T_*$ is noetherian.
 Since $S$ is small over $T$ it follows that $S_*$ is a finitely generated $T_*$-module and hence $S_*$ is itself noetherian.
 Thus if $N$ is small over $S$ the homotopy $N_*$ is finitely generated over $S_*$.

 On the other hand we suppose $N_*$ is finitely generated over $S_*$.
 Then since $S_*$ is finitely generated over $T_*$, the module $N_*$ is finitely generated over $T_*$, and as observed in Subsection \ref{subsec:cregsmall} $N$ is small over $T$.
 By Proposition \ref{prop:invariance} the $S$-module $N$ is also small. \end{proof}